 The following doses have been studied in scientific research:

-- For mental performance: A single dose of 100-300 mg/kg of tyrosine has been taken before a stressful mental task.
+- For memory and thinking skills (cognitive function): A single dose of 100-300 mg/kg or 2 grams of tyrosine has been taken before a stressful mental task.

 - For memory: 150-300 mg/kg of tyrosine has been used before a memory task.

-- For improving alertness following the loss of sleep: 150 mg/kg of tyrosine in a split dose has been used.
+- For lack of sleep (sleep deprivation): 150 mg/kg of tyrosine in a split dose has been used.

-- For PKU: Foods and medical foods providing 4-6 grams of tyrosine daily are recommended.
+- For an inherited disorder that increases levels of phenylalanine in the blood (phenylketonuria or PKU): Foods and medical foods providing 4-6 grams of tyrosine daily are recommended.
 Women with PKU who are pregnant or breastfeeding are advised to consume foods providing 6-7.6 grams of tyrosine daily.
 A doctor will measure tyrosine levels in the blood to make sure they don't become too high or too low.
 For most people with PKU, additional separate supplementation with free tyrosine is not recommended.
 It can cause wide variations in the amount of tyrosine in the blood.
 This could cause unwanted side effects.

 - Alonso, Raf.
 Elevation of urinary catecholamines and their metabolites following tyrosine administration in humans.
 Biological Psychiatry 1982;17(7):781-790.